The UCI Track Champions League represents a “mind-blowing” new era for track cycling.

 Featuring the world’s highest profile riders, the series includes a unique, condensed international race calendar, gender-equal participation and prize fund, and worldwide broadcast schedule.

-Starting in Mallorca, the six-round UCI Track Champions League is an elite fan-focused competition designed to build the global profile of track cycling beyond the four-year Olympic cycle.
-It will debut on 6 November with the first of six action-packed-international events.
+Starting in Mallorca, the five-round (usually six rounds) UCI Track Champions League is an elite fan-focused competition designed to build the global profile of track cycling beyond the four-year Olympic cycle.
+It will debut on 6 November with the first of five action-packed-international events.
+Originally, there had been six rounds, but the French leg - set to be held in Paris - was cancelled after the guidance from the French government that the Velodrome just outside Paris would "continue to be used as an essential community vaccination centre until the end of the year."
+The UCI Track Champions League will return to Paris in 2022, 2023 and 2024.

 ‘A MIND-BLOWING MIX OF ENTERTAINMENT AND SPORT’